Middlesex man believes Dominion Energy to blame for flooding on his property

-MIDDLESEX COUNTY, Va. -- A Middlesex County man reached out to the CBS 6 Problem Solvers regarding extensive flooding on his property that he believed to be caused by recent Dominion Energy activity.
+MIDDLESEX COUNTY, Va. -- A Middlesex County man reached out to the CBS 6 Problem Solvers regarding extensive flooding on his property that he believed was caused by recent Dominion Energy activity.

 On the land his grandfather purchased in 1946, just off the Rappahannock River, Wayne Toney said he's experiencing a problem he hasn't in 33 years.